 - Defibrillation is followed by airway management if required, supplemental oxygen, vascular access, and anti-arrhythmic therapy.

-- Advanced cardiac life support: amiodarone is the first-line agent for haemodynamically unstable VT.
+- Advanced cardiac life support: amiodarone is often used for haemodynamically unstable VT.
 Replenishment of magnesium and/or other electrolytes may be a valuable adjunct to anti-arrhythmic therapies.

 - Stable VT patients do not experience symptoms of haemodynamic decompensation.